At Blackburn College, each Residence Hall has a distinct personality!

 Challacombe (North) Hall

 Challacombe (“North”) Hall is our all-male/male-only residence hall.
 This is where many male athletes choose to live.
-Here we will explore ideas for programming with the Athletics and Sport Management faculty.
-The hall has an open fireplace and a large public lounge on the first floor.
+The hall has an open fireplace and a large public lounge on the first floor, which houses the kitchenette.
 It is near the Woodward Athletic Center, Ludlum, and DCC.

 Graham Hall

 At Graham Hall, we will work toward developing a reputation for being where upperclassmen students and student leaders choose to live to engage in a quiet community.
-We will explore programming along those lines.
-It's an air-conditioned, co-ed dorm with two single-sex floors.
+Graham Hall is a co-ed Residence Hall with two single-sex floors.
 Quiet hours are in effect 23 hours a day, with the 24th hour considered a “courtesy hour” where noise is to be kept to a minimum.
-The hall has an open fireplace and a large public lounge on the first floor.
+The hall has an open fireplace and a large public lounge on the first floor, which houses the kitchenette.
 It is near the Woodward Athletic Center, Ludlum, and DCC.

 Jones-Allison Hall

-In Jones Hall, we will explore ideas for programming with the Athletics and Sport Management faculty.
-This includes the possibility of offering group fitness classes in the parlor.
-Jones Hall is just next door to Woodson, making it a great opportunity to explore programming with Business faculty as well.
-Jones is a three-floor, air-conditioned, all-female residence with spacious rooms and large windows.
+Jones is a three-floor, air-conditioned, all-female residence hall with spacious rooms and large windows.
 It features special sections of rooms known as Faculty Alley and The Cove, which include suite-style living with semi-private baths and single rooms.
 It has a full kitchen and a large lounge with an open fireplace and a piano.
 Jones is conveniently located across the Quad from Hudson Hall and adjacent to Woodson.

 Jewell Hall

 Jewell is the largest residence facility on campus and is located in the northernmost quadrant.
 Jewell Hall also houses our Gender Inclusive Floor (located on the west lower wing of the building) It is the hall closest to the Visual Arts Center, Bothwell Conservatory and the science buildings.
-We will explore programming ideas at Jewell with our Education, Psychology, and Biology faculty members.
-With both the Blackburn & Beyond program and the campus health & wellness office nearby, there are many interesting partnership possibilities for our future teachers as well as our pre-health professionals.
-Jewell's rooms face north and south, and most have great views of the athletic fields and our beautiful campus lawns and trees.
-This hall is an air-conditioned co-ed hall with two-story single-sex wings (with the exception of the Gender Inclusive Living/Learning Community on the first floor, where any student is welcome to live without regard to biological sex.)
+Jewell’s rooms face north and south, and most have great views of the athletic facility and our beautiful campus lawns and trees.
+This hall is an air-conditioned co-ed hall with two-story single-sex wings (with the exception of the Gender Inclusive Living on the first floor, where any student is welcome to live without regard to biological sex.)
 All wings are separated by a lounge with a large table, a full kitchen, couches, and a TV.

 What to expect:

-Each room has basic residence hall furniture: beds, mattresses, dressers, desks, chairs and mirrors.
-All rooms have tile floors and mini-blinds on the windows (except Butler Hall; no mini-blinds).
+Each room has basic residence hall furniture: beds, mattresses, dressers, desks, and chairs.
+All rooms have either tile or LVP floors and mini-blinds on the windows.

 What to bring: